 Road traffic accident on ice – who is at fault?

-The Inverness office recently acted for a woman who was involved in a road traffic accident in winter.
+Our Inverness office represented a woman who was involved in a road traffic accident in winter.

-She described the road conditions on the day of the accident as “very icy”.
+She described the road conditions on the day as “very icy”.
 Conditions were so bad that she had decided not to risk getting out of her car and drive straight home because of the icy state of the pavement.

-Although the road has a speed limit of 60 mph, the client chose to drive at a greatly reduced speed to take into account the conditions on the day.
+Even though visibility was good and the road has a speed limit of 60 mph, our client chose to drive at a greatly reduced speed to take into account road conditions that day.

-Other driver loses control due to ice and causes head on collision
+Other driver loses control due to ice and causes car accident

 The other driver was travelling in the opposite direction, towards her, when he lost control on the ice and his vehicle began to slide across into the other lane, causing a head on collision with our client’s vehicle.

-The other driver was very apologetic to our client following the accident and told her that the accident was a result of the ice on the road.
+The other driver was very apologetic to our client following the car accident and told her that the accident was a result of ice on the road.

-Legally – the driver was responsible for causing accident, not the icy road
+Legally - the driver was responsible for causing the road traffic accident, not the icy road.

-If the accident was caused entirely by black ice it is possible that a claim could be directed against the Local Authority.
+If the road traffic accident was caused entirely by black ice it is possible that a personal injury claim could be directed against the Local Authority.

 This is because they are the responsible party for gritting the road and the black ice may indicate that they had failed to grit the road properly to ensure the safety of road users.
 Black ice is, if you like, a hidden danger.